 Tallest U.S. dam in the last two decades nearing completion in Northern Colorado

-The Chimney Hallow Reservoir project is underway in the Foothills west of Loveland, and it's expected to be completed and retaining water by summer of 2025.
+The Chimney Hollow Reservoir project is underway in the Foothills west of Loveland, and it's expected to be completed and retaining water by summer of 2025.

 "We've been planning this project since the late 1990s," said Joe Donnelly, principal project manager for Northern Water.